gurhub/happier-git-workflow/README.md

 # Exceptions

-Normally, after merging all branches you shouldn't push any commit to the *release branch*.
+* Normally, after merging all branches you shouldn't push any commit to the *release branch*.
 But in practice that's not the case.
 You might need to update your IDE or increase the build number of your application under this branch.
 After updating your IDE, the application might update some of the configuration files.
 We can't put this commits in other branches.
 And that's not easy to create different JIRA issues for each *special case*.
 So, we need to use our *release branches* for this purpose too.

-If you need to delete your release branch for some reason.
+* If you need to delete your release branch for some reason.
 You have 2 options.
 You can redo all the updates.
 Or before deleting your branch you can create your desired branch, after that, you can take all config updates with the [cherry-pick](https://git-scm.com/docs/git-cherry-pick).
 Then you can delete your unwanted branch safely.

+* If more than one version of Testflight is going to be released, we should make the following decision after the first submission:

+  - If a branch is created for a new issue, it will normally be derived from the master.

+  - If there is an improvement on the merged issue in the release branch; Instead of the master branch, a branch is created from the related issue.

+  - If more than one issue is linked to the release branch; we need to create issues through the release branch.
+However, if we need to delete the release branch later, The responsible developers should consult with the solution plan in advance before deleting it.